The 10 Most Vulnerable HVAC Markets in the US (2026)

 Methodology

-All data sourced from LocalVein's scoring engine, which aggregates Google Business Profile data for 47,000+ HVAC businesses across 200+ US markets.
+All data sourced from LocalVein's scoring engine, which aggregates public Google Business Profile data for 21,918 HVAC businesses across 589 US cities.
+The "no website" measure counts businesses with no website link on their public profile.
+Markets in the ranking above were limited to cities with 50+ HVAC businesses measured, so each rate reflects a real sample rather than a handful of listings.
 Vulnerability scores calculated as: review count (35% weight), star rating (25%), website absence (25%), review velocity (15%).
-Markets included only if 10+ businesses were scored.
 Data current as of May 2026.